plumier/plumier/docs/tutorials/basic-sql/08-Securing-Routes.md

 title: Securing Routes
 ---

+> **Info**
+> This is the eight part of 10 steps tutorial on creating basic SQL restful API.
+Check navigation to navigate to other steps.

-Like previously mentioned, after authorization applied on the Plumier application all route will be private, we need to define authorization for some route to only accessible to some users.
+Like previously mentioned, after authorization applied into the application all routes will be private, we need to define authorization to control its access.

-In this section we will set authorization to some route with specification below.
+In this section we will set authorization to some routes with specification below.

 | Method           | Route                        | Authorize To   |
 | ---------------- | ---------------------------- | -------------- |